The Round Goby invasion and its influence on Angling tactics

 The Round Goby is a small, aggressive fish that feeds on the bottom.
 It has the ability to proliferate in new surroundings due to its tolerance to a wide range of environmental conditions.
 It can spawn up to 4 times in one growing season. (www.invadingspecies.com)

-The invasive Round Goby, native to the Black and Caspian seas in eastern Europe has successfully spread through all five Great Lakes and has moved its way to inland waters including Lake Simcoe.
-It's believed the fish was brought to North America in the ballast water of transoceanic ships from Europe.
+The invasive Round Goby, originally native to the Black and Caspian Seas in Eastern Europe, has successfully entrenched itself in all five of the Great Lakes, infiltrating inland waters, including Lake Simcoe.
+This incursion is believed to have occurred through the introduction of this species to North America via ballast water from transoceanic ships originating in Europe.

 The native Mottled Sculpin looks very similar to the Round Goby.
 The main difference is the sculpin does not have a black spot on its dorsal fin and has 2 pelvic fins and not one like the Goby. (www.invadingspecies.com)